tlhunter/take-home-test-httpd-logs/README.md

 ## Improvements

-I would make the following improvements if this were a production application:
+I would make the following improvements if this were a production-worthy application:

 - The output is ugly and space inefficient.
+The app currently displays all global statistics and last-batch statistics.
 Since this is a terminal application I'd switch to something like `ncurses` to draw output to specified coordinates.

 - When the access log changes the entire different is loaded into memory.
-So if 1MB of data is added every 10 seconds to a 100MB log file, this reads in the new 1MB of data all at once.
-Ideally I would specify a maximum buffer size, perhaps 100KB, and continuously read the file difference into the buffer, calculating the statistics and discarding the lines.
+So if 1MB of data is added every 10 seconds to a 100MB log file, this reads in the new 1MB of data all at once (note: not the whole log file).
+Ideally the app would specify a maximum buffer size, perhaps 100KB, and continuously read the file difference into the buffer, calculating the aggregate statistics.
 This would keep memory usage from jumping so much.

 - The code assumes at least one visit happens during the 10 second polling window.
-To make this more resilient I would move the display logic into a method called via `setInterval(fn, 10000)`.
+To make this more resilient it would move the display logic into a method called via `setInterval(fn, 10000)`.
 I would also set the `fs.watchFile()` interval to a lower value, perhaps 1 second.

+- If I anticipated much community interest I'd add a linter which runs with the tests, run tests when PRs are received, and provide contributor guidelines.